 Latest news from Orford Ness

-Moth mornings 21 July and 11 August - take a closer look and learn to love our mostly night flying friends (though some fly in the day too).
-See the moth trap opened and discover the many species found on the Ness.
+There will be opportunities this year to see the moths on Orford Ness on 20 July and 10 August.
+Take a closer look and learn to love our mostly night flying friends.
+See the moth trap being opened and observe the many species found on the Ness.

 Policy for drones on Orford Ness

 Please note that the use of drones is not permitted on the Ness.
 See here for full details.